-Trump struggling to retain Upper Midwest in his win column
+Headwinds for Trump in bid to repeat Upper Midwest victories

 The difficulty of securing a second term was apparent Friday when Trump campaigned in Georgia.
 No Republican presidential contender has lost the state since 1992, but polling shows Trump and Biden in a tight contest.
 Trump also has had to court voters in Iowa, which he carried by almost 10 percentage points four years ago.

 The latest campaign fundraising figures from the Trump team suggest he’s likely the first incumbent president in the modern era to face a money disadvantage.
-After building a massive cash edge, his campaign spent lavishly, while Biden kept expenses low and benefited from an outpouring of donations that saw him raise over a $1 billion over the past three months.
+After building a massive cash edge, his campaign spent lavishly, while Biden kept expenses low and benefited from an outpouring of donations that saw him raise nearly $1 billion over the past three months.
 That gives Biden a massive cash advantage with just over two weeks to go before the election.

 In the hours before his rallies on Saturday, Trump focused on settling a score with a member of his own party, Republican Sen. Ben Sasse of Nebraska.